atbcb/ICTTestingBaseline/docs/introduction.md

 Target audiences, requirement and test instruction wording
 ----------------------------------------------------------

-The baseline tests have been produced with the assumption that testers have training / skills in accessibility, and have a basic understanding of HTML and the construction of Web pages.
+The baseline tests have been produced with the assumption that testers have training/skills in accessibility, and have a basic understanding of HTML and the construction of Web pages.
 Testers must also have knowledge of the content that they are testing, or they must be able to follow an informed test plan.

 It is also assumed that testers have necessary skills to evaluate subjective information in context (e.g., the suitability of alternate text for images).
 Any agency adopting the ICT Testing Baseline and producing their own streamlined process (or adopting a published process) must ensure that testers are given proper documentation, test plans, demonstrations, and access to developers for clarifications and explanations, as appropriate.
 Any test process incorporating these baseline tests must therefore be tailored to the specific needs of its developers and/or testers.